jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab18.md

 With this pragma, the HLS should be able to implement TDL with II=1, which reduces the total II of the module by 1/2.

-If we unroll the TDL loop by a larger factor (or even completely), it can further increase the performance.
-However, it is unwise and not always possible to do that manually.
-Another pragma called ```unroll``` is provided by HLS so that the designer can realize the loop unrolling more easily, the syntax is shown below: ([Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-unroll))
+Unrolling the TDL loop by a larger factor (or even completely) can further increase the performance.
+However, it is unwise and only sometimes possible to do that manually.
+Another pragma called ```unroll``` is provided by HLS so that the designer can realize the loop unrolling more easily; the syntax is shown below: ([Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-unroll))

 ```
 #pragma HLS unroll factor=<N> skip_exit_check